dmikusa/cf-debug-tools/README.md

 Second, you'll need a public and private SSH key for your application.
 These will be used by the application to connect to your public server without requiring a password to be entered.
 It's not possible to enter a password when using this script, so setting up key based access (i.e. `authorized_keys) on your SSH server is a must.

-If you don't have one already, you can generate a key pair by running the following two commands from the root of your application directory.
+If you don't have one already, you can generate a key pair by running the following two commands from the root of your application directory (or for Java applications in `src/main/webapp`).

 ```
 mkdir .ssh && chmod 700 .ssh